 Gilmore Trail released of "Twin Peaks" in 2016 - a brand new single and music video born out of love for the works of Angelo Badalamenti and David Lynch.
 Freely downloadable, it celebrates the commencement of the 25th year (to the day) since Laura Palmer uttered the words “I’ll see you again in 25 years…”

 2017 saw the band’s biggest gig to date as they played the Yohkai stage of ArcTanGent Festival alongside such bands as Explosions in the Sky, God Is An Astronaut, SikTh, Converge, Boris, Vennart and Russian Circles.
 The full performance can be viewed here.

 Gilmore Trail returned their focus to Album #3, pausing only to perform with The Mirimar Disaster for their one-off reunion show.
 The album was recorded in 2019, but production was halted by the COVID-19 pandemic.
-It is now scheduled for release in January 2022.
+The third album - entitled 'Impermanence' was finally released on 21st January 2022, and will be supported by a series of shows and a UK tour in July 2022.